Skip to main content

 This page provides information about Langflow logs, including logs for individual flows and the Langflow application itself.

-Langflow uses the loguru library for logging.
+Langflow uses the structlog library for logging.

 The default logfile is named langflow.log.
 Langflow also produces logfiles for flows.